-Due to the contagious nature of both of these pests, the best treatment is prevention.
-Both parasites can weasel their way into your tank via new fish or plants, or via infected water, like if you were to introduce a fish from the local pet store directly into your tank.
+Due to the contagious nature of both these pests, the best treatment is prevention.
+Both parasites can weasel their way into your tank via new fish or plants, or via infested water, like if you were to introduce a fish from the local pet store directly into your tank.
 The best prevention for parasites like these is to initiate a quarantine protocol for new fish and plants before you introduce them to your tank.
-Plants can be quarantined or given a bleach or hydrogen peroxide dip, but new fish and other animals should be quarantined in a separate tank for two weeks, at minimum.
-Ideally, a fish’s quarantine should last from 4-8 weeks to ensure you’ve had ample time to monitor for signs and symptoms of parasites and other illnesses.
+Plants can be quarantined or given a bleach or hydrogen peroxide dip, but new fish and other animals should be quarantined in a separate tank for 2 weeks at a minimum.
+Ideally, a fish’s quarantine should last from 4 to 8 weeks to ensure that you’ve had ample time to monitor for signs of parasites and other illnesses.

-Fish lice and anchor worm are creepy and unsettling creatures to spot in your tank, but they can be treated.
-Your best chance of keeping your tank safe and protecting your fish is preventing these parasites in the first place.
-However, sometimes this isn’t possible, in which case, early identification and treatment gives your fish the best shot at survival with few complications.
-It’s good practice to visually inspect your fish at least a couple of times per week to ensure you don’t see any evidence of parasites on the skin, scales, gills, or fins.
+Fish lice and anchor worms are creepy and unsettling creatures to spot in your tank, but they can be treated.
+Your best chance of keeping your tank safe and protecting your fish is to prevent these parasites in the first place.
+However, sometimes this isn’t possible, in which case, early identification and treatment give your fish the best shot at survival with few complications.
+It’s good practice to visually inspect your fish at least a couple of times per week to ensure that you don’t see any evidence of parasites on the skin, scales, gills, or fins.
 Catching parasites early will make treating them so much easier!

-- You may also be interested in: How to Get Rid of Camallanus Worms in Fish (Step-by-Step Guide)
+- Related read: How to Get Rid of Camallanus Worms in Fish

 Featured Image Credit by: NatureDiver, Shutterstock